** PLEASE go through THIS PAGE, and then the ENTIRE site before asking any questions **

 modified to run AM, FM, and

-in size and placement - it's mono with some static, just like the old days. :)
+in size and placement - it's mono w/ static, just like the old days. :)

 Headliner and all other interior top

 External oil filter (Fram PH8A)

 The undercarriage is unremarkable.
 I didn't "restore" anything down there because it didn't need it.
 I just made sure everything was functional, and shot the pan and fender wells with undercoating.
 The pans had been replaced before I bought it.
 They are in great shape - solid, with no holes or rust.
 So, although this car shows very well on top, it's not a car you're going to put mirrors underneath at car shows.
 You can actually drive it and not worry about polishing the bottom when you get back home!

 The frame rails (unique to the convertibles) are also solid.
 A lot of times, these are rusted and rotted out.
 It doesn't look like they've ever been replaced, but I don't know for sure.
 Regardless, they're all good.

 That's all I can think of.